PayThePizzo/Predictive-Analysis-Notes/Formulas Handbook/4 - QC.md

 Because the MLE of $\sigma$ is $\hat{\sigma} = (\sum_{i=1}^{n}(y - \hat{y_{i}})^{2})/n$

+However, they are general and can be applied to models that are out of the scope of linear models!

 ## Akaikes' Information Criterion
 $$AIC(\mathcal{M}) = n * \log MSS_{RES}(\mathcal{M}) + 2p(\mathcal{M})$$